lingui/js-lingui/CONTRIBUTING.md

 ### Using development version in your project

-After you successfully fix a bug or add a new feature, you most probably want to test it in your project as soon as possible.
+After you successfully fix a bug or add a new feature, you most probably want to test it in a real-world project as soon as possible.

+There are currently two ways to do this: first is a generic way described in the next paragraph, second uses the [React Native example](./examples/react-native).

+#### Testing changes using Verdaccio

 `jsLingui` uses [verdaccio](https://verdaccio.org/), a lightweight local NPM registry, to install local build of packages in examples.
 You can do the same in your project: